Personal profile

 Dr Elaine Toomey is a Lecturer in Evidence Based Healthcare in the University of Galway, Programme Director of the MSc in Evidence-Based Future Healthcare and Academic Co-Lead for Trials Innovation within the Institute for Clinical Trials.
 She is also a Health Research Board Applying Research into Policy and Practice Research Fellow.
 She is a Cochrane Ireland/Evidence Synthesis Ireland Research Associate and a member of both the Centre for Health Research Methodology and the Health Behaviour Change Research Group in the University of Galway.

 Elaine's research has two main strands - 1) utilising health behaviour change for chronic disease prevention and management, and 2) enhancing the methods used for the implementation of health research into policy and practice.
-She has specific methodological expertise in evidence synthesis, implementation scienceknowledge translation, process evaluation and fidelity/adaptation of behaviour change interventions.
+She has specific methodological expertise in evidence synthesis, implementation science, knowledge translation, open science and fidelity/adaptation of behaviour change interventions.
 In 2016 Elaine was awarded a Leamer-Rosenthal Prize for Open Social Science for Emerging Researchers from the University of California Berkeley for her work in fidelity and transparency of behaviour change interventions.
 She is also a Catalyst for the Berkeley Initiative for Transparency in the Social Sciences (BITSS), a member of the Health Research Board Open Research National Steering Committee and a keen advocate for open science.
 She is a recipient of the Irish Canadian University Foundation James M. Flaherty Early Career Scholarship (2017), the UK Society for Behavioural Medicine Early Career Award (2020), the European Health Psychology Stan Maes Early Career Award (2020) and a Euroscience European Young Researcher Award (EYRA) finalist (2020).
-She has published 89 peer-reviewed journals as well as numerous blogposts and alternative research outputs and has secured over 8.9million Euro in national and international research funding, with over 6.7million of this as Principal Investigator or Co-Applicant.
+She has published 99 peer-reviewed journals as well as numerous blogposts and alternative research outputs and has secured over 6.3million Euro in national and international research funding, with over 6 million of this as Principal Investigator or Co-Applicant.

 Research Interests

-Health behaviour change, implementation science, knowledge translation, behavioural clinical trials, trial methodology, fidelity, evidence synthesis, process evaluation, mixed methods, chronic pain, obesity
+Health behaviour change, implementation science, knowledge translation, behavioural clinical trials, trial methodology, intervention fidelity, evidence synthesis, open science, chronic disease

 Teaching Interests

-Research methods, evidence synthesis, implementation science, health behaviour change, chronic disease, evidence-based practice
+Research methods, evidence synthesis, implementation science, health behaviour change, chronic disease, evidence-based healthcare

 Expertise related to UN Sustainable Development Goals